-Users who let their friends pirate their games may also be forfeiting the same above rights.
-If you share your serial or ID number with a friend you may be giving up your right to play on-line as your number will likely become invalid.
+Users who let their friends pirate their games are also forfeiting their rights.
+If you share your serial or ID number with a friend you may be giving up your right to play online.

-Computer Hope has no place in giving recommendations to parents on what games they should or should not purchase for their children and believes that it is up to the parent to decide what is OK or not OK for their children to play.
+Computer Hope has no place in giving recommendations to parents on what games are ok for their child.
+The choice it is up to the parent to decide what is ok or not ok for their children to play.